UCF/VarnishDev/readme.md

 Issues, bugs and missing functionality:

 * Settings must be saved before using the plugin.
 If you type in a new setting and then try to use the plugin it will revert the settings back to the last saved settings.
-* Right now the plugin only supports Varnish 4.0 commands, Varnish 3 support will be added later.
+* Right now the plugin only supports Varnish 4.0 commands, Varnish 3 support is currently being added/tested.
 * Can't use the varnish admin port through the plugin just yet.
 * Automatic purging of content is supported, however I am still working on this feature so it is not guranteed that every change is being automatically purged.
 * The Verify Varnish function seems to be able to connect to varnish servers sometimes when incorrect settings are entered.
-* Still testing to see if this works with HTTPS.
+* HTTPS/SSL support doesn't work as of right now.